 Children over three years old can also get a payment to help with their mobility needs.

-Children who are terminally ill are automatically entitled to the highest rate of the component part(s) (care and mobility) of whichever benefit they are entitled to.
+Children who are terminally ill are automatically entitled to the highest rate of the component part(s) (care and mobility) they are entitled to.